 However, many anglers start with spinning rods before they jump into using baitcasters.
 The more standardized rod type allows anglers to learn the basics of fishing, without having to deal with the complexities of a baitcaster.

 Nevertheless, most experienced anglers eventually move into baitcasters as they are more powerful than traditional spinning rods.
-A good baitcasting rod is far more powerful, durable, and stiff than a spinning rod.
+A good baitcasting rod is far more powerful, durable, and stiff than an affordable spinning rod.
 Due to these factors, they are often better for anglers that target larger fish.
 Largemouth bass, catfish, and striped bass are just a few of the many species that become easier to land when using a baitcaster.
 On the contrary, catching small panfish such as bluegill or crappie can be more of a challenge when using such a rod, as the heavy scale of the equipment is not meant for smaller fish.

 Anglers who fish from shorelines can also benefit when using baitcasters.
 The rods offer more of a frictionless cast, allowing the bait to fly a much farther distance.
 Subsequently, when the target area is far from the shoreline, anglers on land can use a baitcaster to reach areas that they would not be able to with a spinning rod.